codefellows-portland-javascript-401d4/image-gallery/README.md

 ### Project Functionality
-  - This is a Code Fellows Project to create an image galler that uses Angular.
+  - This is a Code Fellows Project to create an image gallery that uses Angular.
-  -

-### Functionality
-  -
+  - List component - renders title, url, description
+  - Thumb component - renders thumbnail image
+  - Image component - renders image, title, description

+  - in each component the remove button deletes image from the gallery
+  - list, view, thumbs buttons not-working - will eventually toggle between three component views

 ### Technologies used
   - For app